 Focus on making the best grades you can in all of your courses

-Explore majors and careers through the Career Exploration Center in the ARC, Second Level of the D. P. Culp University Center
+Explore majors and careers through Career Discovery, located in University Career Services, ARC, Second Level of the D. P. Culp University Center

 Begin to identify the clusters of courses that best fit your abilities, interests and values